con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	[^1] phreng ba] em.; phung po NyiGyu
 >> 	% check for lta bas variant

-With sight of all directions, true delight,
+With universal vision, true delight,
-With garlands of fierce energy, most handsome,
+With fire garlands, handsome to behold,
 The endless knot,[^102-1] most radiant, great lustre,
-With shining rays in hand, providing light; (102)
+With shining rays in hand providing light, (102)

 [^102-1]: Alternatively, Mañjuśrī is 'Śrī's beloved' (*śrīvatsa*).
 According to Vailāsavajra, a mark which has the shape of a so-called endless knot is situated uniquely at the hearts of buddhas. Śrīvatsa is also a common epithet for Viṣṇu and the mark on his chest.

 * 102d, *bhābhāsvarakaradyutiḥ*: VV reads this word as a compound, unlike what is printed in ed-d.
 VV interprets the compound as a *tatpuruṣa*, but the exact significance he draws from it is a bit difficult to discern, since all of the words more or less amount to meaning 'light': *bhāśabdo raśmiparyāya ākārānto py asti | bhāśvarāś ca te karāś ca | bhāsvarakarāḥ krodhadīdhitayaḥ | bhānāṃ ○ bhāsvarakarāḥ | bhābhāsvarakarāḥ | teṣāṃ dyutir bhābhāsvarakaradyutiḥ |*.
 As for the Kangyur translation's reading of *snang ba gsal bar byed pa'i 'od*, it can be understood in different ways, but what is fairly clear is that *kara* has been taken in the sense of 'making' (this seems like a stretch).
 The ancient translation's '*lag na 'od 'bar snang ba po*' suggests '*kara*' in the sense of 'hand', and it seems very possible that this was read as a separate word: *bhābhāsvarakaraḥ dyutiḥ*.
 Again, we follow the ancient translation here.
 * one feminine noun: dīpti; also *dyuti, if tatpuruṣa or uncompounded.